Public Relations Impact of Social Media Ethics with Dov Seidman

-Social media ethics, or why how you do business is more important than the business you do is the topic is this exclusive interview with Dov Seidman.
+What is the public relations impact of social media ethics on reputation management?
+And is how you do business more important than the business you do?
+This is the topic of this exclusive interview with Dov Seidman.

-He created his highly successful company LRN from the living room of his apartment which has now grown to include some high profiled clientele such as Johnson & Johnson, Pfizer, Trump Entertainment, and more than 250 others.
+He created his highly successful company, LRN, from the living room of his apartment, which has now grown to include some high-profile clientele such as Johnson & Johnson, Pfizer, Trump Enterprises, and more than 250 others.

-LRN’s objective is to help companies share their corporate cultures and build strong, principled organizations that are successful in the marketplace.
+LRN’s objective is to help companies share their corporate cultures and build strong, principled, successful organizations in the marketplace.

-Seidman is very busy giving presentations about the importance of being both profitable principled to likes of The National Press Club, the Outstanding Directors Exchange, the Defense Industry Initiative’s Best Practice Forum, Council of State Governments, and the Corporate Board Member Magazine Boardroom Summit to name a few.
+Seidman is very busy giving presentations about the importance of being profitable and principled to The National Press Club, the Outstanding Directors Exchange, the Defense Industry Initiative’s Best Practice Forum, the Council of State Governments, and the Corporate Board Member Magazine Boardroom Summit.

 Seidman’s view on business behavior has also been quoted in The New York Times, Wall Street Journal, Fortune, Forbes, CNBC, ABC’s Good Morning America, and BBC News.
 Seidman obtained a philosophy degree from UCLA, a politics and economics degree at Oxford, and studied law at Harvard Law School.